SPIA 1024: Community Service Learning

 This course will allow students to identify their strengths and develop new skills and competencies relevant to civic agency and leadership of community initiatives.
 Through team-based experiences and service learning, students will develop interpersonal communication, problem solving, and critical thinking skills which will be transferable to a variety of professional contexts.

-SPIA 1024 fulfills a requirement in the Community Systems and Engagement Pathways minor and an elective in the Global Business Practices to Improve the Human Condition Pathways minor.
+SPIA 1024 fulfills an elective in the Global Business Practices to Improve the Human Condition Pathways minor.

 There are no prerequisites for this course.